telekom-mms/aurelia-components/src/utils/README.md

 Implements the behaviour of a trash bin.

-This utiliy is `@deprecated` because it's too specific and hard to reuse generally.
+This utility is `@deprecated` because it's too specific and hard to reuse generally.

 **TypeScript**